-The intention is to regulate multi-occupied residential buildings and not those which fall into the ‘commercial’ or ‘other structures’ categories.
-However, the Bill does adopt a broad definition of “building”.
+The intention is to regulate multi-occupied residential buildings and not those which fall into the 'commercial' or 'other structures' categories.
+However, the Building Safety Act does adopt a broad definition of “building”.
 This will be so that any type of building can be brought into the scope of the regulation by specific reference to the building’s size, design, use, purpose or other characteristic, allowing the regime to be flexible in the future.
-The new regime will start by defining a higher risk building.
-This is a building which contains two or more dwellings (i.e. house, flat or serviced apartment), two or more rooms for residential purposes (e.g. supported accommodation) or student accommodation.
+The new regime defines a higher risk building as a building which contains two or more dwellings (i.e. house, flat or serviced apartment), two or more rooms for residential purposes (e.g. supported accommodation) or student accommodation.
 These buildings must also meet the height condition, such that:

 If the building you are responsible for falls into this category (whether existing or proposed new build) it will be subject to the new regime.

-This stage is the planning stage, whereby a Fire Statement will be required covering planning requirements such as water supplies for firefighting and Fire and Rescue Service Access.
+This stage is the planning stage, whereby a Fire Statement is required covering planning requirements such as water supplies for firefighting and Fire and Rescue Service Access.
 Planning Gateway 1 requirements came into effect from 1 August 2021.

 This is the building control approval stage where full plans must be deposited demonstrating that all applicable building regulations requirements have been met.
 This will include a statement of approach outlining the proposed guidance documents/solutions to be used in order to satisfy each building regulation requirement.
 A Fire and Emergency File covering the key fire and structural information and strategies will be required along with a Construction Control Plan (to ensure compliance during the construction phase).